 Thousands raised in memory of ‘inspiring’ brother and his aunt, Helen McCrory

-Tom Yaxley is cycling for Ride4Hugo, a project which has raised more than £115,000 in memory of his younger brother Hugo and actress aunt.
+‘Riding all the way to Madrid from the National Theatre in London for Hugo and Helen… Unbelievable,’ family member Damian Lewis tweeted.

-An Army officer who has raised thousands of pounds for charity by cycling from London to Madrid in memory of his brother and aunt said the project is “a fitting tribute” to his family’s legacy.
+An Army officer has raised thousands of pounds for charity by cycling 2,100 kilometres from London to Madrid in memory of his “inspiring” brother and his aunt, actress Helen McCrory.

-Tom Yaxley, 32, is the brother of Hugo Yaxley and nephew of actress Helen McCrory, who died from cancer in April 2021 aged 52.
+Tom Yaxley, 32, is the brother of Hugo Yaxley and nephew of McCrory, who died from cancer in April 2021 aged 52.

-Mr Yaxley has embarked on a 2,100-kilometre cycle across Europe for Ride4Hugo, a series of fundraising events organised by friends and family which have earned more than £115,000 for four charities.
+Mr Yaxley has embarked on the cycle across Europe for Ride4Hugo, a series of fundraising events organised by friends and family which have earned more than £115,000 for four charities.

 The money has been raised for Dorset and Somerset Air Ambulance (DSAA), Hampshire and Isle of Wight Air Ambulance (HIOWAA), children’s mental health charity Place2Be, and the Sir Hubert Von Herkomer Arts Foundation, of which McCrory was a patron.